 Sorin quickly realised that there wasn’t an easy fix.
 He was to learn never to buy a boat without a sea trial!
 This is our most precious buying a used boat advice.
 We learned the hard way…

 Despite the latest Met Office forecast on the VHF (Very High Frequency) radio, the wind’s strength kept increasing and the seas were becoming rougher and rougher.
 And whilst Sorin was trying to furl in the genoa to slow Mehalah down, a strong bang noise was heard from the bow.
 The furling line had snapped off and the entire genoa came out flying.
 Since Sorin was alone on deck (his only crew was sea sick down below), he cried for help.
 In his long johns, his mate came out and immediately went over the side puking.
-He eventually came around and was he was luckely fit to steer.
+He eventually came around.
+Luckily he was now fit to steer.
 Sorin had no choice but to clip on and walk to the bow to furl in the genoa by hand.
 In rough seas with the night falling…

 Like unleashed beasts the foresail lines were flying and flapping all over, making a horrifying noise.
-The adrenaline kicked in and Sorin had to use brute force to bring the sail in and furl it all up by hand, whilst trying hard to remain feet on deck.
+The adrenaline kicked in.
+Sorin had to use brute force to bring the sail in and furl it all up by hand, whilst trying hard to remain feet on deck.
 He eventually managed to tame the roaring beasts.
 Victor, he returned to the cockpit.
 Just to feel something warm going down his neck.
 In one of the fighting rounds with the foresail one line must have struck his ear…

 With a faulty genoa furling system and the night unfolding over rough seas, sailing to Dover was no longer an option.
 They needed to take cover in a closer harbour, which was Brighton.
 However, when contacting the Harbour Master on the VHF radio, they were advised against entering the Brighton Marina.
 At low water the waves were too big and crashing over the marina breakwater.
 They could have run aground in big seas!
 The alternative was Newhaven Marina that had a wider and deeper entrance.
 They managed despite a challenging entry.
 The yacht was surfing down high waves, in the dark, and it was pouring down with rain!
 They moored Mehalah at last, to find themselves sleeping like logs within minutes.